Patras Bokhari: Life

-Shah studied at Edwardes Mission School in Peshawar and moved to Lahore where he studied English literature at the Government College.
-Shah moved to United Kingdom where he received his Tripos from the Emmanuel College, Cambridge.
+Shah studied at Edwardes Mission School in Peshawar and moved to Lahore, where he studied English literature at the Government College.
+Shah moved to the United Kingdom where he received his Tripos from the Emmanuel College, Cambridge.
 He returned to Lahore where he taught English at Government College in 1927.
 He became a prominent part of the Muslim intelligentsia in South Asia.
 Shah moved to eventually become Director General of All India Radio in Delhi and then Principal of Government College.
-He was appointed as the country's envoy to the UN in New York City from 1951 and 1954, followed by the Under-Secretary-General of the United Nations for Information until 1958.
+He was appointed as the country's envoy to the UN in New York City from 1951 to 1954, followed by the Under-Secretary-General of the United Nations for Information until 1958.